AlexanderKud/secp256k1_bitcoin_tools/endo/README.md

 If you know about Elliptic curves and cryptography , this project will be mysterious for you:

 Our topic is about curve-secp256k1 security level decreation!

-There is two individual numbers when multipleis to any point on curve-secp256k1 , returns 2 other points on curve with exact same y-coordinate;
+There is two individual numbers when multiplied to any point on curve-secp256k1 , returns 2 other points on curve with exact same y-coordinate;

 consider K is a point on curve , there is two fixed numbers as N1 and N2 ,